neovrnaz/cli-ticketing-system/README.md

 ![](app-preview.gif)

 ## Usage
+- Download the latest version of Python
-Clone or download the project files and enter the command below to begin using the app:
+- Clone or download the project files and enter the command below to begin using the app:

 ```shell
 python main.py